 In January 2009, Thomas began robust community building around conference attendance, blogger beads and a website of resource assistance.
 In June 2017, after years of community building service, Thomas has stepped down to focus on his other genealogy interests.

-We’re on a path towards obtaining official nonprofit status.
-(That’s 501(c)(3) in USA parlance) we will continue to provide helpful resource links, daily blogging prompts, blogiversary listings, and welcome posts.
-If you’d like to help out, please contact us.
+Today, we’re on a path towards obtaining official nonprofit status.
+We continue to provide helpful resource links, daily blogging prompts, blogiversary listings, and welcome posts.